SpLouk/splouk.github.io/_posts/2025-09-05-sourdough-notes.md

 ## Misc tips

-- dough is easier to manipulate with wet hands; your fingers won’t stick to it
+- Dough is easier to manipulate with wet hands; your fingers won’t stick to it
 - A kitchen scale is essential.
 Mass measurements (grams) are more accurate than volume measurements
 - I do horizontal-ish scores into the sides of the loaf, which creates dramatic “ears” that explode upward during baking.
 It’s worth experimenting with different scoring techniques.
 - I use all-purpose flour.
 Bread flour has more gluten and can create a stronger dough which will rise more, but I find that all-purpose works well and I don’t feel like having two bags of flour in our small pantry.